jimlloyd/json-stable-stringify/readme.markdown

 ### sortarrays

 If you specify `opts.sortarrays: true` all arrays in the output will be sorted.
-This can be useful in unit tests or other situations where an array is used with the semantics of an unordered collection.
+This can be useful in situations where an array is used with the semantics of an unordered collection.

 For example: